 The 5 Best Minolta SR-T 101 Lenses for Photographers

-The Minolta SRT 101 is a classic camera that is a pleasure to use with a great lens.
-What makes it notable is that it was one of the first 35mm film cameras designed with full aperture TTL metering.
+The Minolta SRT 101 is a classic camera and a pleasure to use with a great lens.
+It was one of the first film cameras with full aperture TTL metering.

 Affiliate Advertising Disclosure